adirofir123/adirofir123/README.md

 ## Hi there 👋
+Welcome to my GitHub profile!
 I'm **Adir Ofir**, a curious and determined Computer Science B.Sc. student at Ariel University.
 I'm a **gamer**, a **builder**, and someone who loves turning problems into working code.
+Here, you'll find a collection of my projects, coursework, and contributions that showcase my skills and experiences.
 ---

 ### 🎮 About Me

 - 🎓 Passionate about low-level programming, algorithms, and systems architecture
+- Education: Pursuing a Bachelor's Degree in Computer Science at Ariel University
+- Currently Studying: Advanced Algorithms, System Programming 2 (in C++), Automata and formal languages, Statistics & Probability and Operating Systems.
 - 🧠 Obsessed with understanding how things work under the hood
 - 👾 Dreaming of working in the game industry — not just as a gamer, but as a developer